What is Mobile Commerce (M-Commerce)?

 M-commerce vs e-commerce

-In contrast to e-commerce, which is conducted using desktop computers or laptops, m-commerce utilizes mobile devices such as smartphones and tablets for conducting commercial transactions online.
+In contrast to e-commerce, which is conducted using desktop computers or laptops, m-commerce utilizes mobile devices such as mobile phones, smartphones, and tablets for conducting commercial transactions online.

 Due to their increased mobility and location tracking capabilities compared to regular e-commerce sites, businesses can deliver offers based on the user’s exact position.